Methods

 Density analysis

-The density estimates will be used to spatially model Baltic harbour porpoise presence, using generalized additive modeling (GAM), and generalized additive mixed modeling (GAMM).
-The main goal is to produce current distribution maps and to investigate if any habitat preferences exist.
-Various environmental factors (e.g. depth, bottom slope, salinity, fish distribution) will be taken into consideration and possible hotspots will be determined.
-By combining these results with available data on anthropogenic activities (e.g. fishing, tourism, shipping) it will be possible to pinpoint any areas with higher risk of conflict.
+The local density estimates are being used to model harbour porpoise spatial distribution.
+One important goal is to investigate if the porpoises show any habitat preferences.
+Various environmental factors (e.g. water depth, bottom type and slope, salinity, temperature, water current) are taken into consideration, and possible hotspots are being determined.
+By combining these results with available data on anthropogenic activities (e.g. fishing, tourism, shipping) it will be possible to pinpoint any areas with higher risk of conflict, and hence to determine if there is need for targeted protective measures.